Lomilomi massage: Traditional practice

 Although the term kahuna lomilomi is widely used in contemporary writings, traditionally the people who performed lomilomi were called ka poʻe lomilomi (the massage people) or kanaka lomi (massage person).
 A related term, kauka lomilomi, was coined in 1920 to describe osteopathic physicians.
 The word kauka is the Hawaiianized version of doctor.

 Future practitioners were selected in childhood, around age 5, based on birth signs such as weather events, birthmarks (especially on the head), and kind behavior.
 After a decade or more of study, they would begin to practice but mastery was believed to take a lifetime.

 Like all endeavors in old Hawaii, lomilomi was conducted with prayer and intention.

 Hawaiian kupuna (elder) Auntie Margaret Machado describes lomilomi as "praying" work.
-Emma Akana Olmstead, a kupuna of Hana, Maui, in the 1930s, said, "When a treatment is to be given, the one who gives the treatment first plucks the herbs to be used.
+Emma Akana Omsted, a kupuna or elder of Hana, Maui, in the 1930s, said, "When a treatment is to be given, the one who gives the treatment first plucks the herbs to be used.
 He prays as he picks the herbs.
 No one should call him back or distract his attention, all should be as still as possible for they do not want the vibration broken.
 They knew the laws of vibration.
 They knew the power of the spoken word.
 They knew Nature.
 They gathered the vibration of the plentiful."